Information found on this site is directed to U.S. Investors.

 For more complete information on the American Independence Funds, you can obtain a prospectus containing complete information for the Funds by calling 866.410.2006 or by downloading them from this web site.
 You should consider the fund’s investment objectives, risks, charges and expenses carefully before you invest or send money.
 Information about these and other important subjects is in the Funds’ prospectus.
 The prospectus and, if available, the summary prospectus, should be read carefully before investing.

-Shares of the American Independence Funds are distributed by Matrix Capital Group, Inc., which is not affiliated with American Independence Financial Services, LLC.
+Shares of the AI Funds and Rx Funds are distributed by Matrix Capital Group, Inc., which is not affiliated with RiskX Investments, LLC (formerly known as American Independence Financial Services, LLC).

 NOT FDIC INSURED.
 MAY LOSE VALUE.
 NO BANK GUARANTEE.